devrev-high/Final_Code/README.md

 The model outputs are generated in a Python-inspired format.
 A Code-to-JSON converter was built to convert the Python outputs to the desirable JSON format.
 The working of the converter has been briefly explained below:
 <br>

-1. To convert the model’s generated code to the required JSON format we use a Python script.
-This file is modelled as a compiler-type script, and is a key component of our pipeline.
+1. To convert the model’s generated code to the required JSON format, we use a Python script.
+This file is modelled as a compiler-type script and is a key component of our pipeline.

-2. Each line is individually classified into either a bonus (if/for) case or the general case.
+2. Each line is individually classified into either a bonus (if/for) case or a general case.
 The bonus cases go through their respective handlers and are then treated like the general case.

-3. The typical flow of any case involves the following calls: process_tool calls make_tool for each valid tool_name, make_tool calls update_arg_val for each valid argument name.
+3. The typical flow of any case involves the following calls: process_tool calls make_tool for each valid **tool_name**, **make_tool** calls **update_arg_val** for each valid argument name.

 For a more detailed explanation of how the converter works, please refer to section A.1 of the report.